Clever Laziness

 Custom

 • tenjin - Early on in my development career, I realize a lot of time was spent copying and pasting previously use code.
 So I started to keep a repo full of commonly used scripts, stylings, configs, templates, and snippets.
 That eventually morphed into a JS CLI utility.
-This later iteration is written in Go —for no reason other than fun— and has a slimmed-down collection with just the stuff I need for work and personal projects.
+This current iteration is written in Go and has a slimmed-down collection with just the stuff I need for work and personal projects.
 I quite like this little tool.

 • showrunner - I run a Plex server at home for all my media.
 More often than not, I need to rename entire TV Shows to the correct formatting.
 I’ve tried using a couple of shell scripts before, but this tool does it in a single command.
 Plus, it pulls the metadata from TMDB API.